sods/sods.github.io/public.md

 We are taking an active role in this debate including:

+- The Data Hide: A Monthly Meetup in Sheffield on Data open to members of the public.
+- Article in The Guardian's Media and Tech Network on [How Africa can benefit from the data science revolution](http://www.theguardian.com/media-network/2015/aug/25/africa-benefit-data-science-information)
 - We are active on social media (see e.g. [@lawrennd](https://twitter.com/lawrennd) and [@walkingrandomly](https://twitter.com/walkingrandomly)).
 - Article in The Guardian's Media and Tech Network on [preventing AI becoming creepy](http://www.theguardian.com/media-network/2015/jun/12/artificial-intelligence-ai-human-computer).
 - Article in The Conversation on the [Baidu and the Imagenet Competition](https://theconversation.com/ai-cheating-scandal-makes-machine-learning-sound-like-a-sport-it-isnt-43132)